-In many companies employees receive employee engagement surveys, branding surveys, or surveys about where to hold the company holiday party.
+In many companies employees receive employee engagement surveys, digital employee experience surveys, branding surveys, or surveys about where to hold the company holiday party.
 The prospect of survey fatigue is another reason to keep the intranet survey short and sweet.
 Also be sure to include in your communications the message that this survey is about a tool employees use daily, and that their input will have a concrete impact.

 If you’re ok with a bit less confidence in your survey results, you don’t need everyone in the company to fill out the survey.
 Even for companies of 10,000 people in size, you can reach a 95% confidence level with a 5% margin of error on about 380 survey responses.
 Consider how much you need to be confident to go back to your boss, your intranet steering committee, and the company itself in moving forward with actions.

 Your survey will reveal two sets of data.
 The first is quantitative.
 All the questions with rating scales provide measurable data you can analyze, present in graphs and charts, and use to show change over time.
 Quantitative data can easily be visualized.